KandyKad/Python-3rd-Sem/Lab1/Questions.md

 2. Create a Program that asks the user to enter their name and their age.
 Print out a message addressed to them that tells the year that they will turn 100 years.

-3. Write a Python program which accepts the radius of a circle from the user and compute the area. *(**Hint:** import math and use math.pi)*
+3. Write a Python program which accepts the radius of a circle from the user and compute the area.
+*(**Hint:** import math and use math.pi)*

 4. Ask the user for a number.
 Depending on whether the number is even or odd, print out an appropriate message to the user.

-5. Ask the user for a string and print out whether this string is a palindrome or not. *(**Hint:** A palindrome is a string that reads the same forwards and backwards.)*
+5. Ask the user for a string and print out whether this string is a palindrome or not.
+*(**Hint:** A palindrome is a string that reads the same forwards and backwards.)*

 6. Write a Python program to get a single string from two given strings, separated by a space and swap the first two characters of each string.

 7. Write a Python program to add ‘ing’ at the end of a given string (length should be at least 3).
 If the given string already ends with ‘ing’ then add ‘ly’ instead.
-If the string length of the given string is less than 3, leave it unchanged.*(**Hint:** last 3 chars using if string[-3:0] == ‘ing’:)*
+If the string length of the given string is less than 3, leave it unchanged.
+*(**Hint:** last 3 chars using if string[-3:0] == ‘ing’:)*

 8. Write a Python program to change a given string to a new string where the first and last chars have been exchanged.

-9. Write a Python program to get a string from a given string where all occurrences of its first char have been changed to ‘$’, except the first char itself. (use replace() e.g. restart will be resta$t).
+9. Write a Python program to get a string from a given string where all occurrences of its first char have been changed to ‘$’, except the first char itself.
+*(**Hint:** use replace() e.g. restart will be resta$t)*

 10. Write a Python script that takes input from the user and displays that input back in upper and lower cases.